dev-pods/ai-in-actions/.github/steps/2-step.md

    This workflow will run whenever a new issue is opened with the permissions to access GitHub Models and to write new issue comments.

-   > ❗ **Caution:** Copy the contents as provided, as this exact workflow name (`Issue Analyzer`) is required to progress to next steps of this exercise.
+   > ❗ **Caution:** Copy the contents as provided, as this exact workflow name (`Issue Completeness`) is required to progress to next steps of this exercise.

 1. Now we'll create a job that uses the AI inference action.